Global Neighbours

 As part of our commitment to ensure that all children are able to develop their critical thinking skills about the world around them and to discover the interdependence of the world around us and how we can all have an impact, making a positive difference, Manor’s curriculum ensures that all children have opportunities to think about their role as Global Neighbours across all aspects of the curriculum.

-Every year the children in Yellow Class organise a Toilet Twinning Fundraiser with lots of toilet roll themed activities.
+Every year the children in Oak Class organise a Toilet Twinning Fundraiser with lots of toilet roll themed activities.
 It's great fun!

-The money that Yellow Class raise helps some of the world’s poorest people to gain access to safe sanitation, clean water and hygiene education.
-Yellow Class are supporting Toilet Twinning’s vital water and sanitation work, helping to do something about the fact that 2.3 billion people don’t have somewhere safe and hygienic to go to the loo.
+The money that Oak Class raise helps some of the world’s poorest people to gain access to safe sanitation, clean water and hygiene education.
+Oak Class are supporting Toilet Twinning’s vital water and sanitation work, helping to do something about the fact that 2.3 billion people don’t have somewhere safe and hygienic to go to the loo.

 Year R supports the RSPCA